Amazon Vendor vs. Seller – Which Is Better?

 The second reason is that being a seller is the simpler option of the two.
 Especially manufacturers are able to retain more control over their brand positioning and profitability when selling as merchants.

 Another exciting option for manufacturers could be a combination of both models.
 It of course requires a well-wrought strategy.
-Products, for which it is important to keep a certain price for brand maintenance, are better be included in the seller program.
+Products, for which it is important to keep a certain price for brand maintenance, are better included in the seller program.
 When other channels are involved and it may be necessary to regulate the launch of the products, the seller model is also more suitable.
-For generic items, however, which should be accessible to as many customers as possible, the vendor model would be definitely the better choice.
+For generic items, however, which should be accessible to as many customers as possible, the vendor model would definitely be the better choice.

-Final Thoughts – Seller Vs. Vendor on Amazon
+Final Thoughts – Seller vs. Vendor on Amazon

 Image credits in order of appearance: © Sundry Photography – stock.adobe.com / SELLERLOGIC / © GNTSTUDIO – stock.adobe.com / © Gary L Hider – stock.adobe.com